knpwrs/knpwrs.github.io/about.md

   backing tracks, lights, projection, and recording.
 * Weekly setup and teardown of professional A/V equipment including sound, recording, and projection.
+* Provided hands-on training, recorded instructional videos, and wrote documentation for other volunteers.
 * See [full setup diagram][excel-setup].

 ### Education